frmdstryr/kdev-zig/README.md

 # Zig Language Support plugin

 This package is a WIP to provide language support for Zig.
+It uses zig's builtin parser.

 It was forked from kdev-rust.